?

 Arthroscopy (keyhole surgery)

-Many orthopaedic procedures on joints are performed using an arthroscope, where a fibre optic telescope is used to look inside the joint.
+A large number of orthopaedic procedures on joints are performed using an arthroscope, where a fibre optic telescope is used to look inside the joint.
 Through this type of keyhole surgery, fine instruments can be introduced through small incisions (portals) to allow surgery to be performed without the need for large cuts.
 This allows many procedures to be performed as a day stay and allows quicker return to normal function of the joint.
 Arthroscopic surgery is less painful than open surgery and decreases the risk of healing problems.
-Arthroscopy allows access to parts of the joints which cannot be accessed by other types of surgery.
+Arthroscopy allows access to parts of the joints which can not be accessed by other types of surgery.

 In many cases tendons will be lengthened to improve the muscle balance around a joint or tendons will be transferred to give overall better joint function.
 This occurs in children with neuromuscular conditions but also applies to a number of other conditions.
 Most of these procedures involve some sort of splintage after the surgery followed by a period of rehabilitation, normally supervised by a physiotherapist.